apache/jackrabbit-oak/oak-doc/src/site/markdown/security/permission/default.md

 - `REMOVE_NODE`: if present, the permission evaluation will traverse down the hierarchy upon node removal.
 This config flag is a best effort approach but doesn't guarantee an identical behavior.
 - `USER_MANAGEMENT`: if set permissions for user related items will be evaluated the same way as regular JCR items irrespective of their protection status.

+##### Differences to Jackrabbit 2.x

+The `omit-default-permission` configuration option present with the Jackrabbit's AccessControlProvider implementations is no longer supported with Oak.
+Since there are no permissions installed by default this flag has become superfluous.